bartosz-bear/bartosz-bear/README.md

 ## ⚡ Profile

 Over the years I've developed several data-centric applications for extracting, transforming, loading and visualising mostly financial information.
-I'm a generalist with a broad range of technologies in my belt with a strong core in Python, SQL and data.
-I've worked in many different countries (Poland, Switzerland, China, US, UK).
+I'm a generalist with a broad range of technologies under my belt with a strong core in Python, SQL and data.
+I've worked in many different countries (Poland, Switzerland, China, US, UK) and I have excellent communication and presentaion skills.

-My philosophy and mindset resolves around the following concepts:
+My philosophy and mindset revolves around the following concepts:

 - prioritizing pragmatic 'get it done' attitude over technological dogmatism
+- standing on the giants' shoulders instead of reinventing the wheel to satisfy your ego
 - tackling hard and undesired tasks will make you a better programmer
-- standing on the giants' shoulders instead of reinventing the wheel to satisfy your ego

 ## ⚡ Core Technology